AugustoCiuffoletti/esp01-devboard/README.md

 ## What is this

-This repository contains a Fritzing archive that describes a simple board useful to develop projects using the ESP-01, a tiny board hosting a 8266 CPU, an MCU with an integrated WiFi interface.
+This repository contains a Fritzing archive that describes a simple board useful to develop projects using the ESP-01, a tiny board hosting an 8266, an MCU with an integrated WiFi network interface.

 The assembly requires some experience with soldering, and the cost of the project is around 20$.